Future Force Warrior: Block 1

 Block 1 of the Air Warrior system provided an initial system capability including the development, procurement, and fielding of a micro climate cooling system, an integrated survival gear and ballistic protection system, improved over-water protective equipment, and a light-weight chemical and biological protection ensemble.

 Block 2

 The ongoing Block 2 technology insertion program provided an Electronic Data Manager and an Aircrew Wireless Intercom System.

 Block 3

 General Dynamics C4 Systems was the Block 3 Systems Integrator.
 The Block 3 system was focused on increasing force effectiveness by improving situational awareness and survivability with features similar to those of the Headgear Subsystem.

 The Air Warrior Block 3 system was intended to be compatible with multiple helicopter types, including the CH-47 Chinook, OH-58D Kiowa Warrior, AH-64 Apache and UH-60 Blackhawk.
 Additional Block 3 capabilities were being defined through the requirements analysis and roadmap phase.

 Land Warrior

+In February 2005, the U.S. Army merged the Future Force Warrior and Land Warrior programs to make integration of new technologies easier.
+The subsequent program was managed by US Army Natick Soldier Center, and was projected to become the Ground Soldier System (GSS).